909.884.6451

 For all employers in California, your policies, job postings, and pay ranges must be correctly published and updated in response to the new legislation.
 Waiting for the new year’s start could create room for error and administrative burdens.
 It may be wise to have a skilled employment attorney answer any questions or provide an in-depth review to ensure your business is in line with the latest changes, as they are complex, and violations can be costly.

 As an employee or former employee, if your requests are being ignored or any of your rights as an employee have been violated, consulting a lawyer is critical.
-In addition, if you have been discriminated against, retaliated against, or have experienced any other employment or labor code violations, contact an experienced California employment lawyer to schedule a free and confidential consultation.
+In addition, if you have been discriminated against, retaliated against, or have experienced any other employment or labor code violations, contact an experienced California Employment Lawyer to schedule a free and confidential consultation.